Common Course Numbering System

 THECB, under the requirements of Section 61.078 of the Education Code, has established procedures to resolve disputes between public institutions of higher education involving the transfer of credit from lower-division courses (courses offered in the first two years of college study).

 - Each public college and university must accept in transfer into a baccalaureate degree the number of lower-division credit hours in a major that are allowed for their non-transfer students in that major; however,

 - No institution must accept for transfer more credit hours in a major than the number set out in the applicable Coordinating Board approved Transfer Curriculum for that major.

 - For any major that has no Coordinating Board approved transfer curriculum, no institution must accept in transfer more lower-division course credit in the major applicable to a baccalaureate degree than the institution allows its non-transfer students in that major.

 - A university may deny the transfer of credit in courses with a grade of D as applicable to the student’s field of study courses, core curriculum courses, or major if it denies credit in those same courses with a grade of D to its own students.

-No university must accept in transfer or toward a degree more than sixty-six (66) credit hours of academic credits earned by a student in a community college.
+No university must accept in transfer or toward a degree more than 66 credit hours of academic credits earned by a student in a community college.
 Universities, however, may choose to accept additional credit hours.

 Universities are not required to accept technical Workforce Education Course Manual (WECM) courses in transfers.
-However, these universities that offer BAAS degrees may accept technical courses.
+However, these universities that offer Bachelor of Applied Arts and Sciences (BAAS) degrees may accept technical courses.
 The College advises students to contact the receiving institution.